heltonx/RUSTPShell__sum/README.md

-try just to save the file
+try just to edit the file and save, and run again